Kyagara/equinox/README.md

 - **Retry**: Retry object with a limit of 3 and jitter of 500 milliseconds.
 - **HTTPClient**: `http.Client` with a timeout of 15 seconds.
 - **Cache**: `BigCache` with an eviction time of 4 minutes.
-- **RateLimit**: Internal rate limiter without limit offset and a delay of 0.5.
+- **RateLimit**: Internal rate limiter with a limit factor of 1.0 and interval overhead of 1 second.

 > A custom Client can be created using `equinox.NewClientWithConfig()`.